 The Remarkables

-The Remarkables is one of the best spots for skiing in Queenstown since it located only about a 40-minute drive from Queenstown center.
-With that said, it is totally doable to visit The Remarkables from Wanaka too, just be prepared for a 1-hour and 40-minute drive each way.
+With that said, it is totally possible to visit The Remarkables from Wanaka too, just be prepared for a 1 hour and 40-minute drive each way.

 Getting from Wanaka to The Remarkables

-It’s a 1-hour and 40-minute drive from Wanaka to The Remarkables ski area.
-To get there, drive the very scenic road from Wanaka to Queenstown (one of the best road trips on the South Island if you ask me) making your way towards the airport.
 From Frankton Road, turn right onto State Highway 6 and The Remarkables is very well signposted from here.
-The road up to the top is steep and windy and is for the most part a gravel road, so caution is needed and of course, drive slowly.
-Always carry snow chains too – it is required.
+The road up to the top is steep and windy and is for the most part a gravel road, so caution is needed and, of course, drive slowly.
+It’s also required that you always carry snow chains for your safety!

 There are a few parking lots at the top as well as lower parking lots that you need to catch a bus from.
-The earlier you arrive the more likely you are to get one of the top spots.
+The earlier you arrive, the more likely you are to get one of the top spots.
 Don’t worry though, the bus is free and runs regularly.

 There is no regular bus service from Wanaka to The Remarkables, so you’ll have to drive yourself or organize a private transfer.